cmosher01/Gedcom-Attach/README.md

 the same `REFN` values.
 This program then re-attaches the trees into one file.

 This project is in alpha phase; it does not handle family links correctly in every case, for duplicate individuals.
+It will merge two spouses, but copy both families, resulting in duplicate `FAM` records.

-It also assumes every ID is unique, even across different GEDCOM files.
+Warning: the program assumes every ID is unique, even across different GEDCOM files.
 In this regard, you should first run each input GEDCOM file through [Gedcom-Uid](https://github.com/cmosher01/Gedcom-Uid).